-This fall we are hit with a double whammy, and the sleep gods are not on our side.
-We have to change our clocks on November 1st – the day after Halloween.
-Saturday evening, children everywhere will be going to bed much later than usual with bellies full of candies, and on top of that, hey!
+In the fall we are hit with a double whammy, and the sleep gods are not on our side.
+We have to change our clocks AND we have Halloween.
+On Halloween children everywhere will be going to bed much later than usual with bellies full of candies, and on top of that...
+Hey!
 Let’s mess around with their internal sleep clocks!

 Now in the BK era – "Before Kids" – we could enjoy that extra hour and bask in slumberville.
 Now that we have kids, the fall time change is the most terrifying time of the year – minus the ghosts and ghouls.